acmsigsoft/EmpiricalStandards/Supplements/Ethics(HumanParticipants).md

 ## Examples of Acceptable Deviations

-- Potentially damaging the reputation of a named organization by responsibly disclosing or reporting impartial, corroborated evidence of illegal, dangerous or unethical behavior.
+- Potentially damaging the reputation of a named organization by responsibly disclosing or reporting impartial, corroborated evidence of illegal, dangerous or unethical behavior.<sup>[6](myfootnote6)</sup>
-- The requirement to explain informed consent procedures may be modified where deception is a necessary part of the research protocol (although this itself must be explained in full).
+- The requirement to explain informed consent procedures may be modified where deception is a necessary part of the research protocol (although this itself must be explained in full<sup>[7](myfootnote7)</sup> ).
 - Maintaining participants&#39; privacy is not required where it is demonstrated that this was clearly explained and freely agreed to by the participants during recruitment and consent.

 ## Invalid Criticisms